Swazi language

-Geographical distribution of Swazi in South Africa: proportion of the population that speaks Swazi at home.
+Geographical distribution of Swati in South Africa: proportion of the population that speaks Swati at home.

-Geographical distribution of Swazi in South Africa: density of Swazi home-language speakers.
+Geographical distribution of Swati in South Africa: density of Swati home-language speakers.

-Swazi or siSwati is a Bantu language of the Nguni group spoken in Eswatini (formerly Swaziland) and South Africa by the Swati people.
+Swazi or Swati, also known natively as siSwati, is a Bantu language of the Nguni group spoken in Eswatini (formerly Swaziland) and South Africa by the Swati people.
 The number of speakers is estimated to be in the region of 4.7 million including first and second language speakers.
 The language is taught in Eswatini and some South African schools in Mpumalanga, particularly former KaNgwane areas.
-Siswati is an official language of Eswatini (along with English), and is also one of the twelve official languages of South Africa.
+Swati is an official language of Eswatini (along with English), and is also one of the twelve official languages of South Africa.

-The official term is "siSwati" among native speakers; in English, Zulu, Ndebele or Xhosa it may be referred to as Swazi. siSwati is most closely related to the other Tekela languages, like Phuthi and Northern Transvaal (Sumayela) Ndebele, but is also very close to the Zunda languages: Zulu, Southern Ndebele, Northern Ndebele, and Xhosa.
+The official term is "siSwati" among native speakers; in English, Zulu, Ndebele or Xhosa it may be referred to as Swazi.
+Swati is most closely related to the other Tekela languages, like Phuthi and Northern Transvaal (Sumayela) Ndebele, but is also very close to the Zunda languages: Zulu, Southern Ndebele, Northern Ndebele, and Xhosa.

 Dialects

-Siswati spoken in Eswatini can be divided into four dialects corresponding to the four administrative regions of the country: Hhohho, Lubombo, Manzini, and Shiselweni.
+The Swati spoken in Eswatini can be divided into four dialects corresponding to the four administrative regions of the country: Hhohho, Lubombo, Manzini, and Shiselweni.

-Siswati has at least two varieties: the standard, prestige variety spoken mainly in the north, centre and southwest of the country, and a less prestigious variety spoken elsewhere.
+Swati has at least two varieties: the standard, prestige variety spoken mainly in the north, centre and southwest of the country, and a less prestigious variety spoken elsewhere.

-In the far south, especially in towns such as Nhlangano and Hlatikhulu, the variety of the language spoken is significantly influenced by isiZulu.
-Many Swazis (plural emaSwati, singular liSwati), including those in the south who speak this variety, do not regard it as 'proper' Swazi.
+In the far south, especially in towns such as Nhlangano and Hlatikhulu, the variety of the language spoken is significantly influenced by Zulu.
+Many Swazis (plural emaSwati, singular liSwati), including those in the south who speak this variety, do not regard it as 'proper' Swati.
 This is what may be referred to as the second dialect in the country.
-The sizeable number of Swazi speakers in South Africa (mainly in the Mpumalanga province, and in Soweto) are considered by Eswatini Swazi speakers to speak a non-standard form of the language.
+The sizeable number of Swati speakers in South Africa (mainly in the Mpumalanga province, and in Soweto) are considered by Eswatini Swati speakers to speak a non-standard form of the language.

-Unlike the variant in the south of Eswatini, the Mpumalanga variety appears to be less influenced by Zulu, and is thus considered closer to standard Swazi.
+Unlike the variant in the south of Eswatini, the Mpumalanga variety appears to be less influenced by Zulu, and is thus considered closer to standard Swati.
 However, this Mpumalanga variety is distinguishable by distinct intonation, and perhaps distinct tone patterns.
 Intonation patterns (and informal perceptions of 'stress') in Mpumalanga Swazi are often considered discordant to the Swazi ear.
-This South African variety of Swazi is considered to exhibit influence from other South African languages spoken close to Swazi.
+This South African variety of Swati is considered to exhibit influence from other South African languages spoken close to Swati.

-A feature of the standard prestige variety of Swazi (spoken in the north and centre of Eswatini) is the royal style of slow, heavily stressed enunciation, which is anecdotally claimed to have a 'mellifluous' feel to its hearers.
+A feature of the standard prestige variety of Swati (spoken in the north and centre of Eswatini) is the royal style of slow, heavily stressed enunciation, which is anecdotally claimed to have a 'mellifluous' feel to its hearers.